-This bill amends the Code of West Virginia to enhance the verification process for candidates running in partisan elections.
+This bill amends the Code of West Virginia to enhance the verification process for candidates seeking to run in partisan elections.
 It mandates that the Secretary of State, upon receiving certificates of announcement, must electronically verify each candidate's party affiliation, residency, and correct district.
 If a candidate's party affiliation does not match what is stated in their certificate, their filing will be refused.
 Additionally, the bill introduces a provision allowing candidates who are denied certification the right to appeal the Secretary of State's decision to the Supreme Court of Appeals within 10 days following the close of the filing period.

 Statutes affected: Introduced Version: 3-5-7